lopter/lightsd/docs/protocol.rst

                           end of the waveform, otherwise it will revert back to its original state.

-.. function:: tag_list(tag)
+.. function:: list_tags()

-    Return an array of labels or adresses of the devices having the given tag.
+    Return a dictionnary with tags as keys and arrays of devices addresses or labels as values.

 .. vim: set tw=80 spelllang=en spell: